Just the Bars

 - **Ô Chateau (1st) 68, rue Jean-Jacques Rousseau, Tel.
 01 44 73 97 80, email@example.com.
-Formerly for wine tastings only, they recently opened a wine bar with wine by the bottle or by the small, medium or large glass, and a limited food menu.
+Formerly for wine tastings only, they now also have a wine bar with wine by the bottle or by the small, medium or large glass, and a limited food menu.
 It’s a great way to try out new and nicer wines.
 Tasting rooms open for private parties or sign up for a group wine tasting.

 - **Wine by One (1st) 9 rue des Capucines, Tel.
 01 42 60 85 76.
 An absolutely brilliant concept whereby you purchase a debit card that allows you to serve yourself from among 100 different wines and champagnes, ranging from very inexpensive and quite expensive.
 See my post for more details.

 - **Le Gobelet d’Argent (1st) rue de la Petite Truanderie.
 In this quieter corner of Les Halles, this tiny laid-back bar is an ecclectic mix of near-haunted house and retro.